e271828e/Flight.jl/docs/notes/design/framework_spec.md

 A `needs_calling_task` device runs the identical wrapper *inline* on the calling task — the invocation site, not the contract, is its only difference ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s topology, [§10.4](#104-shutdown-protocol)'s join exclusion).

+**`shutdown!` must tolerate a partially initialized device.** The release guarantee holds on the one path *outside* this wrapper too: [§10.4](#104-shutdown-protocol)'s initialization step brackets each `init!` and hands a device that threw half-way through acquisition straight back to `shutdown!`, so nothing it did manage to open is leaked.
+The obligation that follows is "close only what is open" — the same defensiveness `shutdown!` already owes the crash path, where a loop body may die at any point in its own life — and `init!` is correspondingly *not* asked to clean up after itself: the bracket does once, for every device, what would otherwise be duplicated in each and enforced in none.

 One discrimination in that wrapper: **an `InterruptException` is never a `DeviceCrash`.** Under the spawned-loop topology the calling task is the one